IuliiaSaveleva/ALFA/README.md

     </tbody>
 </table>

-This repository was tested on python 2.7 and 3.5, operation system Xubuntu and Mac OS.
+This repository was tested on python 2.7 and 3.5, operation system Linux and Mac OS.

 ## Draw image from paper